 Waiver Exam Information

 - T6501 Social Work Research.
-(If you waive, you may take a three-credit elective in lieu of the course.)
+(If you waive, you must take an additional three-credit elective in lieu of the course.)

 - T6505 Introduction to Statistics.
 (If you waive, you are exempted from taking this course.)

-If you have previously or recently completed similar coursework in statistics or the SW research or social welfare policy content areas, then we recommend that you take the applicable waiver exam.
-Note that these exams are optional and not required.
+If you have previously completed similar coursework in statistics, SW research or social welfare policy content areas, then you may complete the applicable waiver exam.
+These exams are OPTIONAL and are not required.

-- The Statistics and Research Methods waiver exams are computer-based and consist of multiple choice questions.
+- Both Statistics and Research exams are multiple-choice.

-If you need to refresh your statistical knowledge, the textbook(s) you read in your past courses or consulted in your workplace are probably excellent resources.
-For a conceptual overview of statistics, you can also review the textbook assigned for our introductory statistics course:
+Waiver exams are intended to demonstrate one’s prior knowledge of the course matter, therefore, supplemental materials are not provided.
+If you need to refresh your knowledge in these particular areas, the textbook(s) you read in your past courses or consulted in your workplace are probably excellent resources.